-It transpired that the knotweed stood up to 2 metres tall and there was also evidence that it had been treated with herbicide in the past.
-The implication being, the seller was well aware of its existence.
+It transpired that the knotweed stood up to 2 metres tall, and there was also evidence that it had been treated with herbicide.
+The implication is the seller was well aware of its existence.
 The judge found that the seller did not genuinely believe his property had not been affected by the knotweed and found in the buyer’s favour.

-This case serves as a reminder to all those who are selling a property that when completing the Property Information Form which specifically asks if the property is affected by Japanese knotweed, the question should be answered carefully.
+This case serves as a reminder to all those selling a property that the question should be answered carefully when completing the Property Information Form, which specifically asks if the property is affected by Japanese knotweed.
 The options are ‘yes’, ‘no’ or ‘not known’.
-The seller in this case answered ‘no’ and therefore positively asserted that there was no knotweed at the property thereby misrepresenting the situation when the evidence showed that he must have known of its presence at the property.
+In this case, the seller answered ‘no’ and therefore positively asserted that there was no knotweed at the property, thereby misrepresenting the situation when the evidence showed that he must have known of its presence at the property.

-Of course, if the seller had responded to the question by saying “not known”, which is quite possible if you are not familiar with the plant, the responsibility would then have shifted to the buyer to investigate the matter further.
+Of course, if the seller had responded to the question by saying “not known”, which is quite possible if you are unfamiliar with the plant, the responsibility would have shifted to the buyer to investigate the matter further.